Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 4. Structural Issues

-Deviated septum or nasal polyps physically obstruct airflow or mucus drainage routes in some people, making blowing the nose difficult or ineffective.
+Deviated septum or nasal polyps can physically obstruct airflow or mucus drainage routes in some people, making blowing the nose difficult or ineffective.

 5. Allergies